jvzaniolo/woovi-challenge-server/README.md

 The code generation works as expected, but since the type for `ID` is different in MongoDB, the generated types are not compatible with the types used in the resolvers.

-To run the codegen, you can use `npm run codegen` and it will generate the types in the `src/@types/types.ts` file.
+To run the codegen, you can use `npm run generate` and it will generate the types in the `src/@types/types.ts` file.

 ## Requirements